Argennon-Project/csgot/docs/csvm.md

 **Format:** `sub`

-Pops two variables from the csv stack, and pushes a new anonymous variable onto the stack that represents their subtraction.
+**Description:** pops two variables from the csv stack, and pushes a new anonymous variable onto the stack that represents their subtraction.

 **CSV Stack:**